Gracie & Pedro: Pets to the Rescue: Plot

-In the evening of the Los Angeles city, a snappy, snobbish, pampered, jewelry-deciding Cocker Spaniel Gracie lives with timid, brave, garbage-food loving, and clumsy British shorthair Pedro Don’t get along together when they are adopted by families.
-Pedro had been rescued by them after being found by shelter, locked in a box, as the family deem that he was scared, frightened, and terribly starving from lack of food.
-Gracie dislikes Pedro as he eats everything from the garbage, sleeps in her bed, and even molts in her jewelry, much to her exasperation.
-After a brawl causes all of the Cups to break, the family places each pet into one carrier so they can get along together, But Pedro breaks Gracie‘s necklace when she refuses to share her one can of dog food with him.
+In the evening of the Los Angeles city, a snappy, snobbish, pampered, jewelry-deciding Cocker Spaniel Gracie lives with timid, brave, garbage-food loving, and clumsy British Shorthair Pedro.
+Both don't get along together when they are adopted by a family.
+Pedro had been rescued by them after being found by shelter, locked in a box.
+Gracie dislikes Pedro as he eats everything from the garbage, sleeps in her bed, and even sheds in her jewelry, much to her exasperation.
+After a brawl causes all of the cups to break, the family places each pet into one carrier so they can get along together, But Pedro breaks Gracie‘s necklace when she refuses to share her one can of dog food with him.

-the family leave in the airport To go to Utah For their vacation.
-Gracie recognized she forgot her favorite Squeaky toy, Mr Senor and Mr Señor, and goes to retrieve him.
-Pedro also forget his favorite cat scratcher and goes to retrieve it.
-Gracie and Pedro encounter new animals, such as Conrad, a condor who is very useful And has a new admiration for peanuts.
-She then meets Shades, a bunny with a pair of sunglasses That he wears so that his eyes can get nutritious and scrumptious.
-As Gracie and Pedro Finally reach the airport, The boxes they are on fall out of the truck.
-After Gracie and Pedro awaken dazed, they managed to reach the airport, but they’re arguing causes chaos, and just as they get onto the plane as stowaways, they destroy the stowaway piece, causing them to fall out of the airplane, leaving the pets lost Stranded.
+The family leave in the airport to go to Utah for their vacation.
+Gracie recognized she forgot her favorite Squeaky toy, Mr. Senor and Mr. Señor and goes to retrieve him.
+Pedro also forgets his favorite cat scratcher and goes to retrieve it.
+Gracie and Pedro encounter new animals, such as Conrad, a condor, and Shades, a bunny with a pair of sunglasses.
+As Gracie and Pedro finally reach the airport, The boxes they are on fall out of the truck.
+After Gracie and Pedro awaken, they manage to reach the airport, but their arguing causes chaos, and just as they get onto the plane as stowaways, they destroy the stowaway piece, causing them to fall out of the airplane, leaving the pets stranded.
 Gracie is panicked and wants to return, while Pedro thinks it was her fault to go retrieve her squeaky toys before the trip.
 They decide to work together to return on the 500-mile walk to Utah.